rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.md

     * `6h 30m` indicates 6 hours and 30 minutes
     * `${option.timeout}` reference to a job option value

+`retry`

+:    Number of times to retry the job if it fails or times out.
+Allowed values:

+    * An integer number indicating the maximum retries
+    * `${option.retry}` reference to a job option value

 [`options`](#options)

 :    Set of Options for the Job